easolhq/easolhq.github.io/docs/experience_date_search/parameters.md

 ```
 https://mysite.com/search?search[series_id]=abcd1234-1234-abcd-1234-abcd1234abcd
 ```

-### product_id
-Accepts a product id.
-This can be passed as a Liquid variable or explicitly.

-Will return dates for only the [product]({% link docs/reference/objects/product/index.md %}#productid) passed.

 ### subcategory
 Accepts a string and is case-sensitive.
 This can be passed as a Liquid variable or explicitly.